Prison (1949 film): Production

 Producer Lorens Marmstedt agreed to finance the filming of Bergman's experimental screenplay, which the director said was in large part exploring the question, "Is earth Hell?"
 Filming, on a very low budget of approximately $30,000, took place over only 18 days, using an Expressionist style of cinematography; characterisation is minimal and the acting flat, in keeping with the emphasis on existential symbolism.
 At one point, in further distancing, Thomas and Birgitta watch a ridiculous silent film together.

+Reception

+Stanley Kauffmann of The New Republic wrote- 'The picture is a bit tedious, except for the character of the pimp played by Stig Olin, but it is smoothly made and shows both fluency with the medium and an understanding of actors.
+It also forecasts the power of introspection that Bergman later developed so beautifully.'